-In mid- to late-2018, the district built the capacity of 2 senior health staff and 5 community HWs to lead FTFSG Facilitators training.
-Twenty community group facilitators, CHVs, and representatives of community MTMSGs were ultimately trained, resulting in five FTFSGs formed (this activity was kept at a pilot stage under RING with only five groups per district formed).
+In mid- to late-2018, the Municipal built the capacity of 2 senior health staff and 5 community HWs to lead FTFSG Facilitators training.
+Twenty (20) community group facilitators, CHVs, and representatives of community MTMSGs were ultimately trained, resulting in five FTFSGs formed (this activity was kept at a pilot stage under RING with only five groups per district formed).
 Post-training following up indicates that the groups are conducting their meetings regularly and sharing practical experiences.
-Training and monitoring provided by the district staff through RING support has significantly improved groups' functionality, leading to an increase in uptake of family caretaking responsibilities, such as childcare provision and some types of household chores, formerly perceived as falling within the women's domain.
+Two learning sessions have been held so far.
+Training and monitoring provided by the Municipal staff through RING support has significantly improved groups' functionality, leading to an increase in uptake of family caretaking responsibilities, such as childcare provision and some types of household chores, formerly perceived as falling within the women's domain.
 It has also increased the knowledge-base and care practices for infants and young children by fathers.
 Men now take keen interest in the health and nutrition issues of their children by accompanying their wives to the health facilities for medical care.